FazeFlynn/SPM-Class/readme.md

 ## **8. Capability Maturity Model (CMM)**

 **CMM** is a framework to assess and improve software development processes in an organization.
 It defines five maturity levels that indicate how well the organization manages software development.
+Developed by the **Software Engineering Institute** (SEI) at **Carnegie Mellon University** in 1987.

 ### **Levels of Maturity**
 1. **Initial**: Processes are unpredictable, and success depends on individual efforts.